flocked/Anima/README.md

 ### Block-Based Animations

-Block-based animation lets you easily animate properties of objects that provide animatable properties.
+Block-based animation lets you easily animate properties of objects conforming to `AnimatablePropertyProvider`.

 Many objects provide animatable properties:
  - macOS: `NSView`, `NSWindow`, `NSTextField`, `NSImageView` and many more.
  - iOS: `UIView`, `UILabel`, `UIImageView` and many more.
  - Shared: `NSLayoutConstraint` and `CALayer`

 The properties can can be accessed via the object's `animator`.
-Change their values inside an animation block using `Anima.animate(…)` to animate them.
+To animate them, change their values inside an animation block using `Anima.animate(…)`.

 #### Spring Animation